genieversum/genie-flow-invoker-docproc/README.md

 include any parent of the chunks that are retrieved.
 The latter will drop the children and replace them with their parents.

+#### Configuration
+Configuration of this invoker follows a slightly different pattern than with the other invokers in this package.
+The `meta.yaml` file does not have to contain any parameters.
+There are no services to configure or other meta information to pass.
+All the configuration is done via the input that is sent to the invoker.

+However, when parameters are specified in `meta.yaml`, they form a default value and can be left out of the input JSON.
+So, if the `meta.yaml` specifies `method: cosine`, this does not have to be specified in the input.

+The following parameters are available:

+`filename`
+: The name of the originating file.

+`chunks`
+: the list of `DocumentChunk` objects to search within.
+These chunks need to be embedded (meaning that their `vector` field has been set).

+`query_emedding`
+: The embedding of the query to search for.

+`operation_level`
+: The optional hierarchy level of the chunks that should be searched within.

+`horizon`
+: The optional minimum distance a chunk needs to have to be included in the result.

+`top`
+: The optional maximum number of result chunks that will be returned.

+`parent_strategy`
+: The optional strategy to follow for including any parents: include or replace.

+`method`
+: The distance metric to be used.
+Can be `cosine` (the default), `euclidean` or `manhattan`.

+### SimilarityResults
+The resulting object contains a list of the chunks that have been found, in order of distance.
+These chunks are represented by the `DocumentChunk` object, accompanied by their distance towards the search vector.

+This information is represented in an object with the fields `chunk` and `distance`.
+The first containing the full `DocumentChunk` data and the second containing a floating point value representing the distance.

 ## Installing
 Installing is done through a normal `pip install` using the appropriate package registry.
 After installing, one needs to download a number of NLTK corpora.
 This can be done by